 - 3. Pizza delivery facility - 4.
-Restaurant, fast-food restaurant, take-out, yogurt or ice cream shop
+Restaurant, fast-food restaurant, take-out, yogurt or ice cream shop - 5.
+Brewery, winery, distillery (amended January 7, 2019)

 J. Retail Sales

 Facilities involved in the sale, lease, or rental of new or used products.
 Retail sales includes the sales, rental or lease of the following: